 (From the preface to the original Book of Common Prayer, 1549)

 The Episcopal Church in the United States is one of 38 “provinces” that comprise the Anglican Communion—a body of some 77 million believers worldwide, that traces its structure, liturgy, and traditions back to the English Reformation in the 16th century.
 In 1886-1888, the bishops of the Anglican Communion identified four principles inherent in Anglicanism, which have become known as “The Chicago-Lambeth Quadrilateral”.
-They offer of helpful basis for beginning to understand what Anglicanism is all about.
+They offer a helpful basis for beginning to understand what Anglicanism is all about.

 “The Holy Scriptures of the Old and New Testaments, as ‘containing all things necessary to salvation’, and as being the rule and ultimate standard of faith.”